robwoodford/SEC-Card-Game/reading-a-card.md

 parent: How to Use the Cards
 ---

-Each of our net zero cards describes an action your congregation could take and is marked with a number of features to help guide you through the game.
+Each of our Net Zero Cards describes an action your congregation could take and is marked with a number of features to help guide you through the game.

 The front of the card has the action title with a unique icon for that card, and also shows the "petal" category for the card as given in the Net Zero Toolkit.
 There's a good order for considering the cards that relate to buildings, so for these we also have a step number at the bottom, from 1 to 6.